jspecify/jspecify/docs/docs/using.md

 [annotation processors](whether#annotation-processors) apply to your situation.

-Migrating from JSR-305 annotations primarily entails changing imports, updating uses where annotation names and locations must change, and addressing build errors.
+Migrating from JSR-305 annotations primarily entails changing imports, updating annotation names and locations, and addressing build errors.
 JSpecify’s annotations are type-use annotations, which impose additional restrictions on where they are placed.
 In some cases, these restrictions can make their placement incompatible with the placement of existing JSR-305 annotations.
 We recommend taking the following migration steps:

 1. Update imports to use JSpecify annotations.

 1. Check *all* annotations on array types.
 Any code that currently has a type like `@Nullable Object[]` must change to `Object @Nullable []`.
 This change is required by the syntax of [type-use annotations].
 If you do *not* make